paxswill/evesrp/README.md

 Now you need to create the configuration file.
 This will tell EVE-SRP how to connect to the database, how users should log in, and other things like that.
-Here's an example that will authenticate using [Brave's Core][core] and Test's OAuth provider that you can build off of.
+There's an example of an instance folder using [Brave's Core][core] and Test's OAuth provider for authentication with customized killmail processing in the 'examples' folder in the repository ([browsable][examples] through GitHub).

-    # The database connection URI.
-Consult the SQLAlchemy documentation for
-    # more details.
-    SQLALCHEMY_DATABASE_URI = 'engine://connect/args'

-    # The secret key used to sign session cookies.
-Example of how to generate:
-    # import os
-    # os.urandom(24)
-    SECRET_KEY = b'random string'

-    # The contact email used in the user agent when accessing external APIs
-    SRP_USER_AGENT_EMAIL = u'email@example.com'

-    # Sets authentication mechanisms users can log in with.
-    # Put usernames in an array given to the admins argument to grant
-    # site-admin privileges to special users (like for initial setup).
-    SRP_AUTH_METHODS = [
-        {
-            'type': 'evesrp.auth.testoauth.TestOAuth',
-            'admins': [u'Paxswill'],
-            'name': 'Test Auth',
-            'key': 'consumer_key_here',
-            'secret': 'consumer_secret_here',
-        },
-        {
-            'type': 'evesrp.auth.bravecore.BraveCore',
-            'admins': [u'Paxswill'],
-            'client_key': 'client_private_key_here',
-            'server_key': 'server_public_key_here',
-            'identifier': 'core_id_here',
-        },
-    ]

-    # Customize the site's title/branding
-    SRP_SITE_NAME = u'Some SRP Program'

-With this, you can then create the database tables for the app using the management command.
+With an instance folder set up like the example, you can then create the database tables for the app using the management command.
 This command is installed as part of installing the EVE-SRP package.

-    evesrp -c /path/to/config.py db create
+    evesrp -i /path/to/instance/folder/ db create

 The final step is setting up the WSGI part of the app.
-For a super simple solution, you can use the server built into Flask:
+For a super simple solution, you can use the server built into Flask.
+The `run.py` file in the 'examples' folder is setup to work like this.
+This server is **not** meant for production use, and is only good for verifying that things work.

-    from evesrp import create_app

-    app = create_app('/path/to/config.py')

-    if __name__ == '__main__':
-        app.run()

-Name the file as `wsgi.py` and you can then run it with

-    python wsgi.py

-Using Heroku, you can use the same `wsgi.py` file with a Procfile like this:
+Using Heroku, you can use the same `run.py` file with a Procfile like this:

-    web: gunicorn wsgi:app
+    web: gunicorn run:app

-For a standalone Nginx+Gunicorn setup with Nginx listening on a Unix domain socket, your gunicorn command might looks something like this:
+For a standalone Nginx+uWSGI setup with Nginx listening on a Unix domain socket, your uwsgi command might looks something like this:

-    gunicorn --bind unix:/path/to/socket wsgi:app
+    uwsgi -s /path/to/uwsgi.sock -H /path/to/virtualenv -w run:app

-For more information on how to serve a Python app using Gunicorn, check out the [Gunicorn documentation][gunicorn-docs].
+For more information on how to serve a Python app using Gunicorn, check out Flask's documentation on [deployment][flask-deploy].

 ### Dependencies